Sumatitai Suklikar

 She had a brother-like relation with the veteran Communist Party of India leader A. B. Bardhan from Nagpur.
 Although they contested elections against each other.
 Sumatitai was like an elder sister to Bardhan.
 In 2018, Maharashtra state government launched a scheme named 'Sumatibai Suklikar Yojana' in Sumati-bai's memory to effect social upliftment of women in rural parts of the state.

+Alankar Talkies Chowk, Ambazari Road, Nagpur, Maharashtra was renamed after her as "Lokmata Sumatitai Suklikar Chowk" and a copper mural was installed there as a tribute to her social and political work.
+It was inaugurated by the then" Minister for Road Transport and Highways Nitin Gadkari" on 18 June 2023.